jtimon/elements-explorer/README.md

 - [x] Select chain
 - [x] Hide non interesting things for coinbase inputs and their complement
 - [x] Hide or show CT/non-CT values in a more beauty way
+- [x] Hide non interesting things for betad chains (pow vs signblock, covered above besides the fields hidden in verbose)
 - [ ] Cleanup error display
-- [ ] Hide non interesting things for betad chains
 - [ ] Show -signblockscript and block.scriptSig
 - [ ] Show -fedpegscript
 - [ ] Angular directive for both scriptSig and scriptPubKey